 If you’ve tried to fix a scratch but find it still looks deep and noticeable, you have three options: Repair, Replace, or Refinish.

-If you want to replace a bamboo or eucalyptus flooring board yourself, this can be a tedious task.
+This can be a tedious task if you want to replace a bamboo or eucalyptus flooring board yourself.
 And depending on where the damaged board is located, it can be almost impossible.
-However, cutting out and replacing a flooring plank can definitely be accomplished by an experienced carpenter, installer, and even a homeowner with a ‘can-do’ attitude, as long as they’re equipped with the appropriate tools (some carpentry and remodeling experience doesn’t hurt either).
-Unless you are extremely comfortable with your own carpentry skills, we suggest you get a professional to replace your damaged bamboo or eucalyptus flooring board.
+However, cutting out and replacing a flooring plank can be accomplished by an experienced carpenter, installer, and even a homeowner with a ‘can-do’ attitude, as long as they’re equipped with the appropriate tools (some carpentry and remodeling experience doesn’t hurt either).
+Unless you are extremely comfortable with your carpentry skills, we suggest you get a professional to replace your damaged bamboo or eucalyptus flooring board.

 Categories: Floor Protection